skostousov/Interior-Ocean-Properties-Inference/README.md

 #### Log:
 - implemented train-test split (including unique test subset class), although model fails to converge even remotely for the 1993 dataset (2021 is fine)!!!!
 - MSE Loss is almost zero but mixed layer depth estimation is pretty dismal.
 MSE might be an unsuitable loss function.
 As well, the unnormalizer is currently non-functional.
-- Upon further investigation, and after trying HuberLoss(penalizes rapid changes), it seems that the network is collapsing to a uniform classifier.
+- Upon further investigation, and after trying HuberLoss (penalizes rapid changes), it seems that the network is collapsing to a uniform classifier (upon further review, seems that mse is best option and not sure problem lies in it. might need more training data).
 Time to read some papers.
+    - possible solution: use se attenion blocks to weight channels

+## 20/05/2025

+1. Deal with problem in 2021 vs 1993 dataset
+2. Tackle problem of days to expand training set
+3. make unnormalizer functional